-No matter how much turmoil you may be experiencing, those invoices politely find their way to your mailbox or email inbox in such a timely manner.
+No matter how much turmoil you may experience, those invoices politely find their way to your mailbox or email inbox in a timely manner.

 10 Ways to Stay Focused on Your Dreams When You Have Bills

-Whether you have a dream that you’re afraid to tell others about, or if you are “cheating on your job” with your real passion, this article will give you practical advice of 10 simple ways to stay focused on your dreams when you have bills to pay.
+If so, this article will give you practical advice about how to stay focused on your dreams when you have bills to pay.

 1. Develop A Strong and Positive Mindset